opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Add trusted URL

-The default value allows uploading a model file from any http/https/ftp/local file.
+The default value allows uploading a model file from any `http`, `https`, `ftp`, or local file.
 You can change this value to restrict trusted model URL.

 ### Setting